 Donations are only deductible for CIT purposes if fully compliant with the Patronage Law.
 The requirements imposed by this law are very restrictive.

 The donations granted outside the scope of Patronage Law are also subject to autonomous taxation at rate of 15%.

 Fines and penalties

 Fines and penalties are not deductible costs for tax purposes.

 Confidential expenses are subject to autonomous taxation at rates of 30% and 50%.
 The donations granted outside the scope of Patronage Law are also subject to autonomous taxation at rate of 15%.

 Net operating losses

-Tax losses can be carried forward for three years.
+Tax losses can be carried forward for five years.